dpalomar/vagrant-nodeweb/README.md

 ### I feel the environment 'slowly'

 - The image runs with 1cpu and 1Gb RAM
 - It is possible to add more virtual memory and cpus.
-Check your `vagranfile` for instructions or browser through the [Vagrant docs](https://www.vagrantup.com/docs/virtualbox/configuration.html "Vagrant docs")
+Check your `vagranfile` for instructions or browse through the [Vagrant docs](https://www.vagrantup.com/docs/virtualbox/configuration.html "Vagrant docs")

 ### Running  `yo webapp` or `yo gulp-angular` inside `projects` folder ends with an error and gulp serve does not work fine.

 1. If you are using a windows machine you need start `vagrant up` with administrator rights, because sym links.
 2. Could be that not all libraries were downloaded.
 Run `npm install` and try again.

+### <a name="warning"></a> Can I use CTRL+S to save a vim document?

+* No, read below.

+### After save a document in vim the terminal freezes

+* Yep, If you use CTRL+S (as many editors use ) to save documents, you freeze the terminal.
+On Unix systems this occurs with this shorcut.
+Please use CTRL+Q to back the terminal to live.

 ## <a name="9"></a>FAQ